 Our Company has obtained a certificate of registration dated February 13, 2002 bearing registration no. - B13.01564 issued by the RBI to carry on the activities of a NBFC under Section 45 IA of the RBI Act.
-Our Company is a non-deposit taking NBFC.
-Further, our Company has applied to RBI on August 30, 2021 for change the name in RBI license from 'Indel Money Private Limited' to 'Indel Money Limited' consequent upon its conversion as a public limited company and receipt of revised certificate of incorporation from RoC, dated August 26, 2021.
+Further, our Company has received certificate of registration dated September 27, 2021 bearing registration number B-13.01564 issued by RBI under Section 45IA of the Reserve Bank of India Act, 1934 pursuant to the change in name from 'Indel Money Private Limited' to 'Indel Money Limited' consequent upon its conversion as a public limited company and receipt of revised certificate of incorporation from RoC, dated August 26, 2021.
+Our Company is a systemically important non-deposit taking NBFC.